-Syntax Description admin-shutdown-alarm Generates a linkdown alarm when an interface shuts down. - enable Enables admin shutdown alarm overload detection. overload-detect Specifies alarm overload configuration. clear Specifies the threshold below which the alarm overload state on an SE is cleared and the Simple Network Management Protocol (SNMP) traps and alarm notifications to the Centralized Management System (CMS) resume.
+Syntax Description admin-shutdown-alarm Generates a linkdown alarm when an interface shuts down.
+Shur Beschhudi enable Enables admin shutdown alarm overload detection. overload-detect Specifies alarm overload configuration. clear Specifies that the overload comiguration: Specifies the threshold below which the alarm overload state on an SE is cleared and the Simple Network Management Protocol (SNMP) traps and alarm notifications to the Centralized Management System (CMS) resume.
 Note The alarm overload-detect clear command value must be less than the alarm overload-detect raise value.
 1-999 Number of alarms per second that ends an alarm overload condition. raise (Optional) Specifies the threshold at which the CDE enters an alarm overload state and SNMP traps and alarm notifications to CMS are suspended.
 10-1000 Number of alarms per second that triggers an alarm overload. enable Enables the detection of alarm overload situations.
-Command Defaults admin-shutdown-alarm: disabled raise: 10 alarms per second clear: 1 alarm per second Command Modes Global configuration (conf ïg) mode.
-Usage Guidelines The alarm admin-shutdown-alarm command must be enabled for an admin-shutdown alarm t effect.
-If an admin-shutdown alarm occurs, disabling this option does not clear the outstanding properly.
-There are two ways to avoid this situation: • Clear the outstanding admin-shutdown alarm first before disabling this option. • Disable this option and d reboot, which clears this alarm. are set off simultaneously, set an overload limit for th exceeds the maximum num s running on an SE experience problems at the same time, numerous alarms and an SE may stop responding.
+Command Defaults admin-shutdown-alarm: raise: 10 alarms per secon clear: 1 alarm per second Command Modes Global configuration (conf ïg) mode.
+Usage Guidelines wn-alarm command must be enabled for an admin-shutdown alarm to take wn alarm occurs, disabling this option does not clear the outstanding alarm as to avoid this situation: • Clear the outstanding admin-shutdown alarm first before disabling this option. • Disable this option and reboot, which clears this alarm. are set off simultaneously, set an overload limit for th s running on an SE experience problems at the same time, numerous alarms and an SE may stop responding.
 Use the alarm overload-detect command to e incoming alarms from the node Health Manager.
-If the number of alarms aber of alarms allowed, an SE enters an alarm overload state until the number are number defined in the clear .
+If the number of alarms aber of alarms allowed, an SE enters an alarm overload state until the number